ietf-wg-cellar/ebml-specification/specification.markdown

 :-----------------|:-------
 Endianness        | None
 Length            | A binary element MUST declare a length in octets from zero to `VINTMAX`.
-Definition        | The contents of a Binary element should not be interpreted by the EBML parser.
+Definition        | The contents of a Binary element should not be interpreted by the EBML Reader.

 # EBML Document